-‘Contemplative Church’ is a practice based on the teaching of the early desert fathers and mothers and taken up by the World Community for Christian Meditation.
+‘Contemplative Church’ is on the first Sunday of each month at 4pm.
+It is a practice based on the teaching of the early desert fathers and mothers and taken up by the World Community for Christian Meditation.
 Locally it has grown out of a small group of local people who meet to explore prayer and silence.

 We are attempting to create an inclusive, meditative worshipping community, something that is recognizably ‘church’ but in a different way to that which is traditionally experienced.